rampemus/cvapp/README.md

 `brew install mongodb-community@4.2`

 Local mongoDB-server for newer versions of iOS works simply, if you create empty "data" folder in your users folder.
-Starting up the server then will work just by running:
+Starting up the db will work just by running:

 `$ mongod --dbpath=/Users/<your_username>/data/`